silverspotproject/silverspotcoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Klondikecoin-Qt.
+You need the Qt4 run-time libraries to run Silverspotcoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/klondikecoin-qt (GUI, 32-bit)
+- bin/32/silverspotcoin-qt (GUI, 32-bit)
-- bin/32/klondikecoind (headless, 32-bit)
+- bin/32/silverspotcoind (headless, 32-bit)
-- bin/64/klondikecoin-qt (GUI, 64-bit)
+- bin/64/silverspotcoin-qt (GUI, 64-bit)
-- bin/64/klondikecoind (headless, 64-bit)
+- bin/64/silverspotcoind (headless, 64-bit)

-See the documentation at the [Klondikecoin Wiki](http://klondikecoin.info) for help and more information.
+See the documentation at the [Silverspotcoin Wiki](http://silverspotcoin.info) for help and more information.